cloud57-de/google-document-loader/README.md

 # google-document-loader
 A node module for simple download a google drive document.

+## Changes in 2.0
+Since 2.0 promises are used instead of callbacks.

 ## Usage

 This sample uses parcel as bundler.
 Install parcel with